frankgh/GCP/README.md

 6. Start exploring MapR:

    a.
-Once the installation is complete, you can go to https://[IP of first VM]:8443, login as mapr/mapr to access the MapR Control Service UI
+Once the installation is complete, you can go to https://[IP of first VM]:8443, login as mapr/mapr to access the MapR Control System (MCS) UI

    b.
 You can also ssh in to any VM to start exploring MapR.